sandeepkota312/networking/README.md

    ```bash
    python manage.py createsuperuser
    ```
+   ### Note:
+   You can only perform actions after creating friends network instance with user as admin from django admin page.

 ## Verdict

 You can now access the backend server in [http://127.0.0.1:7000/](http://127.0.0.1:7000/signup/).
+DRF app has been added for better convience. you can try these API's directly in chrome or in POSTMAN using the collections added in the repo ```networking.postman_collection.json```

-It will initially ask you signup, you can diectly login using your admin account by going to [login](http://127.0.0.1:7000/login/) page OR follow the template provided to create a seperate account
+It will initially ask you signup, you can diectly login using your admin account by going to [login](http://127.0.0.1:7000/login/) page or follow the template provided to create a seperate account.

 ## List of all API's